 Professional Development Schools and ESU

 In 1999 East Stroudsburg University began designing Professional Development School (PDS) partnerships with area K-12 schools and teacher education programs in Secondary Education, Elementary Education, Special Education, and Health and Physical Education.
 These PDS partnerships have grown and changed over the past fifteen years, but the core of our work is grounded in a joint Mission and Vision that reflect strong beliefs about teaching, learning, and current research on teacher education.
-Our work directly connects to the NCATE PDS Standards and the National Association of Professional Development Schools Nine Essentials.
+Our work directly connects to the CAEP Standards and the National Association of Professional Development Schools Nine Essentials.

 Based on a teaching hospital model, these partnerships have four functions: